search

-Expats that are living and/or working in the Netherlands are usually required to take out Dutch health insurance to cover the costs of healthcare.
+Expats living or working in the Netherlands are generally required to obtain Dutch health insurance to cover healthcare costs.

 Some expats or emigrants will not be eligible for Dutch insurance, for example because they pay taxes in outside The Netherlands.
-They may need an expat health insurance.
+They may need a (private) expat health insurance.

 When am I eligible for Dutch health insurance?